 Data migration is a major task and key for a successful SAP implementation.
-SAP Rapid Data Migration with SAP Data Services enables you to migrate your data, ensuring your data can be trusted by the users and is ready for business process execution within SAP systems as ERP, SAP Business All-in-One, CRM, and SAP industry solutions such as utilities and banking.
+SAP Rapid Data Migration with SAP Data Services enables you to migrate your data, ensuring your data can be trusted by the users and is ready for business process execution within SAP systems as Business Suite powered by HANA, ERP, SAP Business All-in-One, CRM, and SAP industry solutions such as utilities and banking.

 Data migration projects are relevant for all companies that need to move data from one application to another but planning for a data migration project is a major task.
 Migration projects are risky.
 If not done correctly, they can cause a myriad of issues, including delayed production go-live, poor data quality that prevents core business processing, and poor user adoption of the new or upgraded SAP system.
 Cleansing, transforming, and loading data into a new SAP application can seem like a daunting task.
 For those of you interested in data migration solutions that are fast and easy to deploy or want state-of-the-art data migration best practices so that you can be a data migration maestro, check out SAP’s Rapid-deployment solutions for Rapid Data Migration.
 You’ll also find more details about resources in this blog: A better way to migrate.

 SAP Rapid Data Migrations has three major components:

 - Software driven by SAP Data Services (hereafter Data Services)

 - Migration content developed by SAP’s Rapid-deployment solution organization